Avoid breaking promises and improve customer service with these three steps

 - The customer service team couldn’t contact the third-party delivery company

-These details explained why multiple customer service representatives struggled to get my order back on track for the promised delivery on 6th January.
+These details explained why multiple customer service representatives struggled to get my order back on track for the promised January 6 delivery.
 They genuinely wanted to help, but the company’s internal systems made it difficult.
 All that misery could have been prevented if the customer service team had a way to easily collaborate with other departments.

 Monitor your promises